ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/ParameterID/general_information/general_information.rst

 The ``ControlState`` is the brain of the ParameterID and controls the system, by determining which ``ID-state`` is entered next, based on the user-request and the acknowledgement flags of other states.
 The individual ``ID-states`` are completely independent of each other.
 They only directly communicate with the ``ControlState``.
 The :ref:`uz_ParameterID_Data_t struct<uz_ParameterID_Data_struct>` is used to communicate with the ParameterID.
 It includes all necessary in- and outputs.
+The ParameterID operates independently of a underlying control algorithm and therefore is indifferent to what specific type the controller is.
+This means, that the ParameterID outputs reference values which the controller then can use to control the hardware.
 On top of that the ``ID-states`` inside the ParameterID are separated into two different groups:

 * OfflineID states